Tatya Tope is an important freedom fighter and so his life history should be a part of your IAS Exam preparation.

-In this edition of This Day in History, you can read all about the life and times of Tatya Tope, celebrated hero of the Revolt of 1857, for the IAS exam.
+In this edition of This Day in History, you can read all about the life and times of Tatya Tope, celebrated hero of the Revolt of 1857.

 - Tatya Tope adopted the surname ‘Tope’ which means commanding officer.
 It is derived from the Hindi word for canon.